CodeJugalbandi/FunctionalProgramming/melodies/everythingIsALambda/README.md

-**BRAMHA** In FP languages, data structures don't behave in the way we’re used to in OO land:
+**BRAMHA** In FP languages, data structures don't behave in the way we’re used to in OO land.
+For instance, in Clojure:
 ~~~
 (def h {:x 123 :y 456})
 (h :x)